coryarcangel/coryarcangel.com/_shows/tldr-venice.md

 title: tl;dr
 url: tldr-venice
 year: '2014'
-venue: Team Gallery, Venice Beach, CA
+venue: Team Gallery, Venice Beach
 pitch: Mini retrospective in the form of a C+ cell phone store for a gallery in a garage (in Venice Beach!) :/
 ps: